pkoning2/pydecnet/pydecnet/README.txt

 knowledge.

-Dependencies: Async DDCMP support, over an actual serial port (as opposed to a Telnet connection) requires the "serial" package.
+Dependencies: Async DDCMP support, over an actual serial port (as opposed to a Telnet connection) requires the "pyserial" package.
 Ethernet support (over real Ethernet, as opposed to Ethernet-style bridging via Johnny Bilquist's bridge program) requires libpcap or TAP support.
-TAP support has only been done for Mac OS X at this time; it depends on the "tuntaposx" package by Mattias Nissler (see http://tuntaposx.sourceforge.net/ for details).
 To run as a daemon, you need the python-daemon package.
 To use YAML files in the --log-config option, you need the PyYAML package.

-A note on pcap: The original implementation used a modified version of the pylibpcap package (changed for Python 3 support and to add the "inject" method).
-Later on, that dependency was removed and the decnet.pcap pure Python wrapper is used instead.
+To do password authentication for incoming DECnet connections, you need the python-pam package.

 ****************************************************************

 Project status:

-As of 4/29/2020, the following are implemented and at least somewhat
+As of 3/9/2022, the following are implemented and at least somewhat
 tested:

-- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; on Mac OS, via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP, UDP, or an actual UART); Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications) and over TCP.
+- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; or via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP, UDP, an actual UART, or my synchronous framer USB device); Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications) and over TCP.

-- MOP on Ethernet, including console carrier and counters request.
+- MOP on Ethernet, including console carrier and counters request, but not load/dump service.

 - Routing layer: endnode, level 1, level 2 (area router).
 Phase II, Phase III, and Phase IV are all implemented.
 Phase II includes